MA History of Art and Architectural History

 Year 1

-You will study History of Art 1, covering the period from the fall of the Roman Empire until the end of the Counter-Reformation.
-This will include non-Western material.
-You will also study Architectural History 1, which is a survey from antiquity to the present day.
-You will also choose an option course from another subject area.
+• study History of Art 1, covering the period from the fall of the Roman Empire until the end of the Counter-Reformation, including non-Western material

 Year 2

-As with Year 1, you will be able to choose an option course from another subject area.
+As with Year 1, you can choose optional courses from another subject area.

 Year 3